 CHIS is the largest state health survey and one of the largest health surveys in the United States.
-It is a random-digit dial (RDD) telephone survey of households drawn from every county in California.
+It started as a random-digit dial (RDD) telephone survey of households drawn from every county in California.
+In 2019, there was a decline of telephone surveys due to low response rates and cultural shifts in telephone use and this motivated UCLA Center for Health Policy Research change the methodology of the survey.
+Now the survey is a mixed-mode survey design using an address-based sampling (ABS) frame with a mail push-to-web survey followed by a telephone nonresponse follow-up.
+More details about the methodology change can be accessed here.
 The survey collects information from approximately 50,000 households, and it has been administered every two years since 2001.
 The CHIS sample is representative of the state's non-institutionalized population living in households.
 CHIS interviews one sample adult in each household.
 In households with children, CHIS interviews one adolescent aged 12 to 17 and obtains information for one child under age 12 by interviewing the adult who is most knowledgeable about the child.

-The sample size for the 2009 CHIS was 59,938 (47,614 Adults, 8,945 Children, and 3,379 Adolescents).
-The sample size for the 2011-2012 CHIS was 60,068 (49,935 Adults, 7,334 Children, and 2,799 Adolescents).
+The sample size for the 2019 CHIS was 25,691 (21,835 adults, 3,009 children, and 847 adolescents).
+In general, the adult sample size for each year is over 20,000 adults and varies for children and adolescents.
+CHIS sample size information for each individual year can be found here.
 The Medi-Cal sample for CHIS included people who reported having Medi-Cal only or Medi-Cal and Medicare.
 CHIS covers a wide range of topics, including health status, health conditions, health-related behaviors, health insurance coverage, access to and use of health care services, and the health and development of children and adolescents.
 To capture the rich diversity of the California population, interviews were conducted in five languages: English, Spanish, Chinese (Mandarin and Cantonese dialects), Vietnamese, and Korean.
 These languages were chosen based on analysis of 2000 Census data to identify the languages that would cover the largest number of Californians in the CHIS sample that either did not speak English or did not speak English well enough to otherwise participate.

 CHIS is a collaborative project of the University of California, Los Angeles (UCLA) Center for Health Policy Research, CDPH, DHCS, and the Public Health Institute.
 CHIS is based at the UCLA Center for Health Policy Research in Los Angeles, California.
 Funding for CHIS comes from state and federal agencies and from several private foundations.
 Questions and topics in the surveys may vary, dependent on funders' interests.
-To obtain the data or further information about this survey, interested parties may call (866) 275-2447 or email chis@ucla.edu.
+To obtain the data or further information about this survey, interested parties may call (866) 275- 2447 or email chis@ucla.edu.
+Below is a list of the fact sheets that used the AskCHIS website to access the CHIS data.

-Adolescent Fruit and Vegetable Consumption, Adolescent Physical Activity, Adolescent Sugar Sweetened Beverages Consumption, Adult Soda and Sweetened Beverages Consumption, Adolescent Obesity, Overall Health Status, Walking, Biking, Skating to School, and Health Maintenance Organizations Fact Sheets
+Adolescent Fruit and Vegetable Consumption, Adolescent Physical Activity, Adolescent Sugar Sweetened Beverages Consumption, Adult Soda and Sweetened Beverages Consumption, Adolescent Obesity, Overall Health Status, Walking, Biking, Skating to School, Health Maintenance Organizations, Overall Health Status 2017-18, Hypertension by Race/Ethnicity, Hypertension by Gender, and Health Maintenance Organizations 2017-18, Smoking Prevalence by Gender, Smoking Prevalence by Insurance, Smoking Prevalence by Race-Ethnicity, Smoking Cessation by Gender, Smoking Cessation by Race-Ethnicity

-Data from CHIS were drawn from the public AskCHIS website (indicated in the fact sheet listed above as: California Health Interview Survey (AskCHIS)).
+Data from CHIS were drawn from the public AskCHIS website [indicated in the fact sheet listed above as: California Health Interview Survey (AskCHIS)].